Student Organization Advisor Manual

 2. Failing is part of the learning process.
 Mistakes and poor decisions will happen.
 While it may be your first reaction to intervene and fix all the mistakes you see, this is not the role of the advisor.
 You can help students to think through their actions and to consider various possibilities but the final decisions must be theirs.
 Take advantage of failures and use them as teachable moments with students.

 3. Remember, it is your responsibility to ensure that students understand what the consequences are for their decisions.
-Be pro-active when a controversial situation arises but let them make the decision.
-Help students take ownership of their decision and responsibility for any consequences that may follow.
+Be proactive when a controversial situation arises, but let them make the decision on how to proceed.
+Help students take ownership of their decisions and responsibility for any consequences that may follow.

 4. Assist students with the development of a budget and the spending of their funds.
 Do not control the finances of the club.
 Your primary role is to monitor the expenses, provide feedback on the budget, and review expenditures.